jgj1018/blog/readme.md

 * CRUD on posts
 * being able to use Markdown in post
 * Tagging
-* Ranking
+* Ranking (order by the number of hits)

 #### Optional

-* sumnail for each post
+* sumnail for each post (If I attach an image, that will be shown as a sumnail with specific size)
-* Searching by tag
+* Searching by tag (only one keyword is acceptable)

 #### start command